paulmakepeace/refine-client-py/README.md

 The following example code will export...

 - the columns "name" and "purchase" in JSON format
-- from the project "duplicates"
+- from the project "advanced"
-- for rows matching the regex text filter `^CA$` in column "state"
+- for rows matching the regex text filter `^F$` in column "gender"

 macOS/Linux Terminal (multi-line input with `\` ):

 ```
---export "advanced" \
+"advanced" \
 --prefix='{ "events" : [
 ' \
 --template='    { "name" : {{jsonize(cells["name"].value)}}, "purchase" : {{jsonize(cells["purchase"].value)}} }' \